xcart/xcart-docs/_pages/kb_en/taxes/setting_up_canadian_taxes.md

 published: true
 version: X-Cart 5.3.2 and later
 ---
-If your business is based in Canada, and you need to configure taxes like GST, PST, QST or HST, we recommend using the module **Canadian Taxes** for tax setup.
+If your business is based in Canada, and you need to configure taxes like GST, PST, QST or HST, we recommend using the addon **Canadian Taxes** for tax setup.
     ![taxes-can-installed.png]({{site.baseurl}}/attachments/ref_hxmof6xX/taxes-can-installed.png)
-This module is similar to the "Sales tax" module, but you can set up taxes only for Canadian provinces, and the tax names are GST/PST/HST/QST (The correct tax name to be shown to a customer is chosen automatically based on the customer's province).
+This addon is similar to the "Sales tax" addon, but you can set up taxes only for Canadian provinces, and the tax names are GST/PST/HST/QST (The correct tax name to be shown to a customer is chosen automatically based on the customer's province).

-To start using the module "Canadian Taxes", ensure that it is {% link "installed and enabled" ref_Vn1mMUw9 %} in your store.
+To start using the addon "Canadian Taxes", ensure that it is {% link "installed and enabled" ref_Vn1mMUw9 %} in your store.

-This article explains how to set up and enable the calculation of Canadian taxes using the module "Canadian Taxes" for X-Cart 5.
+This article explains how to set up and enable the calculation of Canadian taxes using the addon "Canadian Taxes" for X-Cart 5.

 {% toc %}